Reconnecting Campen Creek to its floodplain and restoring wetlands to improve water quality and habitat for salmon, steelhead and other wildlife

 The Campen Creek Reconnection Project has direct and immediate benefits for people:

-• The project will improve public safety by removing approximately 80 hazardous trees, primarily dead or dying alders, to prevent potential injuries to park visitors.
+- The project will improve public safety by removing approximately 80 hazardous trees, primarily dead or dying alders, to prevent potential injuries to park visitors.
+These trees, along with damaged and hazard trees donated by Orchard Hills Golf & Country Club will be repurposed for floodplain restoration along Campen Creek.

-• The popular walking path along Campen Creek will be extended and a new, longer bridge will be installed to bring people closer to nature.
+- The popular walking path along Campen Creek will be extended and a new, longer bridge will be installed over Campen Creek to facilitate floodplain restoration and bring people closer to nature.

 At a tour of the project site participants wore hard hats due to the safety risk from hazard trees.

 The Campen Creek Reconnection Project is slated to break ground in the summer of 2025 and the major construction will be completed in approximately two months.
+Community members will be invited to assist with restoration efforts at volunteer planting events in late 2025 or early 2026.
 Professional foresters will continue to work on the site planting native trees and shrubs for several more years.

 The Lower Columbia Estuary Partnership is managing the restoration project, and the City of Washougal will remain the landowner and site manager of Mable Kerr Park.
 The Campen Creek Reconnection Project is funded by the Estuary Partnership’s National Estuary Program Bipartisan Infrastructure Law award, the Washington Department of Ecology, Washington State Recreation and Conservation Office, National Fish and Wildlife Foundation, and the Bonneville Environmental Foundation.